Australia Work Visa Requirements for Indian Citizens ✅

 • Community language skills: You will gain another 5 points if you have translator/ interpreter level skills in one of the country’s community languages.

 • Spouse/partner skills and qualifications: If you have included your spouse/partner in the application and he/she is not an Australian resident/citizen, then their skills are eligible to be counted towards your total points.
-You will gain an additional five points if your spouse/partner must meet the basic requirements of the Australian General Skilled Migration
+You will gain an additional five points if your spouse/partner must meet the basic requirements of the Australian General Skilled Migration.

-• Skilled Independent Visa: You can be eligible for this visa if you have the necessary skills and qualifications for specific occupations that are listed in the Skilled Occupation List (SOL).
+• Skilled Independent Visa: You can be eligible for this visa if you have the necessary skills and qualifications for specific occupations listed in the Skilled Occupation List (SOL).
 This visa does not require the sponsorship of an employer.
 You can use the SkillSelect tool to find out if your skills are in demand.

 • Employer Nomination Scheme: Under this scheme, a permanent work visa is given to workers sponsored by their companies.